Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the entity is charitable or religious, the federal or state tax exemption number must be presented to the seller.
 For each sale, the vendor must record this number, date of sale, and name of organization.
 Keep this record in your permanent files for audit purposes.
 In addition, in order to be tax exempt, the organization must be conducting regular religious, charitable, scientific, literary, or educational business.
 For example, a church that has tax exempt status would have to pay applicable sales and lodging taxes to a hotel if church members are on a ski vacation, even if the lodging services were paid with a church check.

 Yes, if you rent your home on a short-term basis, you are required to collect and remit sales and lodging taxes to the City.
-A short term rental is defined as any period that is less than 30 days.
-The total combined sales and lodging tax rate for Aspen is 11.3%; however, the City’s portion of that tax is 4.4% which should be remitted directly to the City.
-The remaining 6.9% should be remitted to the State of Colorado.
+A short term rental is defined as any period that is 30 days or less.
+The total combined sales and lodging tax rate for Aspen is 11.3%; however, the City’s portion of that tax is 4.4% which should be remitted directly to the City and is not collected through any third party vacation rental service.

 Yes, you need to file a business license/occupation tax return with the City.
 As you are engaged in business within City limits for the purpose of deriving profit, this constitutes the need for a business license.
 A business license is required each calendar year.
 The fee is based on the amount of Aspen employees associated with the business.
 Generally, as individuals are renting out their homes and acting as their own agent, there are zero employees, and you would be subject to the minimum fee of $150 (each calendar year).

 Yes, you must collect sales and lodging taxes on such fees.
 It is considered part of the room charge and is not exempt from taxes.